1Building Customer Trust in the E-Commerce World1

 Trust is a tricky thing in E-Commerce.
 You already know trust is important for your customers, but a study by Buysafe showed that 81% of online shoppers are worried about shopping on unfamiliar sites.
-Two of the most common fears stated by online shoppers are that ‘it’s not a real store’ and ‘they’re going to steal my credit card information’.
+Two of the most common are that ‘it’s not a real store’ and ‘they’re going to steal my credit card information’.
 These are the kinds of issues that can be handled by some simple techniques that help you to convey trust.

 This study breaks down the traditional trust building methods pretty well: A customer’s trust in a website is likely to be influenced by the site’s “market orientation”, site quality, technical trustworthiness, and user’s web experience.
 As it turns out, website’s with high market orientation are typically also perceived as more trustworthy than websites with low market orientation.
 Positive ‘word of mouth’, money back warranty and partnerships with well-known business partners, rank as the top three effective risk reduction tactics.
 The simple version of that is just to have a site that looks good, has an easy checkout flow and doesn’t break when a shopper clicks somewhere weird.